Aduracodez/AI-Powered-Chatbot/README.md

 🛠️ Customization
 Change the default model
 model = "gpt-4o-mini"  # or "gpt-3.5-turbo"
-Modify the system behavior
+Modify system behavior
 {"role": "system", "content": "You are a friendly support assistant."}
 Add FAQs or contextual data
 Edit data/faqs.json
 Integrate it into your chatbot logic for smarter responses 🚀 Deployment
-You can easily deploy on:
+Deploy easily on:
 Render
 Railway
 Vercel (with FastAPI)
 PythonAnywhere
-All platforms only require:
+All platforms require:
 Your repository
-OPENAI_API_KEY as an environment variable
+The environment variable OPENAI_API_KEY
-📜 License
-This project is licensed under the MIT License.
-Feel free to fork, modify, and build on top of it.
 💡 Future Enhancements
 🧠 Persistent memory for multi-turn conversations
-🪄 FAQ integration with RAG (Retrieval-Augmented Generation) 🎙️ Voice mode (Speech-to-Text + Text-to-Speech)
+🪄 FAQ integration via RAG (Retrieval-Augmented Generation) 🎙️ Voice mode (Speech-to-Text + Text-to-Speech)
-🧾 Admin panel for FAQ and chat management
+🧾 Admin dashboard for managing FAQs
+📜 License
+Licensed under the MIT License — free to use, modify, and distribute.
 👨‍💻 Author
 @Aduracodez
 Building smart, accessible AI tools for everyone. 💡
+🌟 If you like this project, don’t forget to star ⭐ the repo!